jwodder/binheat/README.rst

   column labels if ``--transpose`` is in effect).
 Any pairs in the input whose first column does not appear in ``<file>`` are discarded.

-- ``-S``, ``--no-sort`` — Labels in the output will be listed in the order in which they appear in the input file rather than in lexical order
+- ``--sort/--no-sort`` — Whether to list labels in the output in lexical order rather than in the order in which they appear in the input file; default:
+  ``--no-sort``

 - ``-T``, ``--transpose`` — The output will be transposed — i.e., the first
   column of the input will be used for the output table's column labels, and